The quantum metric structure of quantum SU(2): Introduction

 \section{Introduction}

 Over the past century, the theory of operator algebras has given rise to an abundance of non-commutative analogues of classical mathematical theories, many of which have grown into successful independent research areas with exciting applications in theoretical physics.
 Prominent examples of this phenomenon include the theory of quantum groups \cite{kustermans-vaes-C*-lc, wor:cpqgrps}, non-commutative geometry \`a la Connes \cite{CoMo:LIF,Con:NDG,Con:NCG,Con:GFN}, and Rieffel's theory of quantum metric spaces \cite{Rie:MSS, Rie:GHD}, which constitute far reaching non-commutative generalisations of classical topological groups, Riemannian (spin) manifolds and compact metric spaces, respectively.
 Despite a continuous effort, it has proven very challenging to reconcile the theory of non-commutative geometry with the theory of quantum groups \cite{CoMo:TST, Maj:QNG}, and even for the most fundamental $q$-deformation, Woronowicz' $SU_q(2)$, it is not clear how one should modify Connes' axioms to obtain a non-commutative geometry which adequately reflects the underlying $q$-geometry.
 Numerous candidates for Dirac operators on $SU_q(2)$ have been proposed \cite{BiKu:DQQ, CP:EST, DLSSV:DOS, KaSe:TST, KRS:RFH, KW:TDO, NeTu:DCQ}, each having their advantages and disadvantages, but it seems unclear which (if any) of these provide $SU_q(2)$ with the right kind of non-commutative geometry.
-At the time of writing, it is not even known if any of these Dirac operators give rise to a compact quantum metric structure, so also the connection between the metric geometry and the differential geometry on $SU_q(2)$ is open\footnote{Note that one may construct a Dirac operator from a length function on the dual $\widehat{SU_q(2)}$ which does give rise to a compact quantum metric space \cite[Proposition 4.3 and Theorem 7.4]{BCZ:CQM}, but this construction seems to be less related to the spin geometry of $SU_q(2)$.
+At the time of writing, it is not even known if any of these Dirac operators give rise to a compact quantum metric structure, so also the connection between the metric geometry and the differential geometry on $SU_q(2)$ is open\footnote{Note that one may construct a Dirac operator from a length function on the dual $\widehat{SU_q(2)}$ whose iterated commutators does give rise to a compact quantum metric space \cite[Proposition 4.3 and Theorem 7.4]{BCZ:CQM}, but this construction seems to be less related to the spin geometry of $SU_q(2)$.
 Indeed, for $q = 1$ the resulting Dirac operator is very different from the classical Dirac operator since the $K$-homology class of the Dirac operator coming from a length function is trivial.}.
-The first aim of the present paper is to remedy the latter problem by introducing a family of Dirac operators on $SU_q(2)$ and showing that these give rise to compact quantum metric structures.
-More precisely, we investigate a new 2-parameter family of Dirac operators $D_{t,q}$, indexed over $(0,1]\times (0,1]$, which connect some of the existing constructions in that $D_{q,q}$ agrees with the Dirac operator suggested in \cite{KaSe:TST} and $D_{1,q}$ is closely related to the one studied in \cite{KRS:RFH}.
-It is important to stress that $D_{t,q}$ does not have bounded commutators with the coordinate algebra $\C O(SU_q(2))$ in general, and we therefore cannot obtain a genuine spectral triple.
-It does, however, decompose naturally into a ``horizontal'' part $D_{q}^H$ and ``vertical'' part $D_{t}^V$, each of which admits bounded \emph{twisted} commutators (though for different twists) with elements from $\C O(SU_q(2))$.
-The appearance of such twists seems inevitable when non-commutative geometry is applied in the context of $q$-deformed spaces \cite{CoMo:TST}, and even though our constructions do not fit exactly with Connes' original axioms for a spectral triple, many of the properties of classical spectral triples admit suitable analogues in our twisted setting, as witnessed by the following result: